ant-tkachov/kfzteile24-coding-task/README.md

 The controller uses the `ICounterService` service described above.

-There is no logic in the controller, therefore no unit tests needed.
+There is no logic in the controller, therefore no unit tests are needed.

 ## Installation <a name="installation"></a>

 To run the application from the command line:

 1. Clone the repository: git clone [https://github.com/ant-tkachov/kfzteile24-coding-task](https://github.com/ant-tkachov/kfzteile24-coding-task)
-2. Open `Developer Command Prompt for VS 2017` and navigation to the folder where the `kfzteile24.CodingTask.sln` is located
+2. Open `Developer Command Prompt for VS 2017` and navigate to the folder where the `kfzteile24.CodingTask.sln` is located
 3. Run: `dotnet restore`
 4. Run: `dotnet run --project kfzteile24.CodingTask.Web`
 ![alt text](https://github.com/ant-tkachov/kfzteile24-coding-task/blob/master/Documentation/images/figure1.png "Figure 1: The application is up and running")